SmartekWorks/smartekworks.github.io/swat/ref_web_operation.md

 * `Text`: The actual text inputed in text typed node such as text-box, text area etc.
 * `Select`: Options selected in select typed node such as select.
 Collection with mutually exclusive entries such as radio group, or a group of link/button also belongs to this type.
 * `Multi-select`: Options selected in multi-select typed node such as multi-select.
 Collection with non-exclusive entry such as checkbox group is also included in this type.
 * `Execute`: Used for actions without parameter such as a single link.
-This type of parameter will be displayed as a text-box followed by <span class="glyphicon glyphicon-play"></span>.
-The text-box is used for setting variable so that you can ignore the parameter.
-Please refer to [Ignoring Parameter](#Ignoring_Parameter) for details.

 If cases of `Select` and `Multi-select` you can switch the querying mode by clicking **Querying Mode Switch**, the <span class="glyphicon glyphicon-refresh"></span> icon next to the **Parameter Data**.
 Please refer to [Querying Modes](#Querying_Modes) for details.

+In `Execute` type, you can also use **Querying Mode Switch** to input variable so that you can ignore the parameter.
+Please refer to [Ignoring Parameter](#Ignoring_Parameter) for details.

 #### Alert Options